davide-marino00/PBI_DOCS/refac.md

 			    RELATED(lkp_Unit[Unit])
 			)
 ```
-- **DAX Explanation (Generated):** This DAX code snippet is used to create a calculated column named `MAIN_UNIT`.
+- **DAX Explanation (Generated):** This DAX code snippet is used to create a calculated column called 'MAIN_UNIT'.
 Here's a breakdown of what it does in simple business terms:

-1. **Check for Related Data**: The code first checks if there is a related value in the `lkp_Unit` table for the current row.
-Specifically, it looks for the `Unit` field in that related table.
+1. **Check for Related Data**: The code first checks if there is a related value in the 'lkp_Unit' table for the current row.
+Specifically, it looks for the 'Unit' column in that related table.

 2. **Handle Missing Data**:
-   - If the related `Unit` value is **blank** (meaning there is no corresponding entry in the `lkp_Unit` table), the code will return the text **"Unknown"**.
-This is a way to handle situations where the expected data is missing, ensuring that the output is clear and informative.
+   - If there is no related value (meaning the 'Unit' is blank or missing), the code will return the text "Unknown".
+This is useful for identifying records where the unit information is not available.
-   - If there is a valid related `Unit` value (i.e., it is not blank), the code will return that value.
+   - If there is a related value (meaning the 'Unit' is present), it will return that value from the 'lkp_Unit[Unit]' column.

-3. **Purpose**: The overall purpose of this calculated column is to provide a clear and user-friendly representation of the unit associated with each record.
-If the unit is not available, it explicitly states "Unknown" instead of leaving it blank, which helps in data analysis and reporting by making it clear when data is missing.
+3. **Purpose**: The overall purpose of this calculated column is to ensure that every record has a clear indication of its unit.
+If the unit is missing, it provides a default label ("Unknown") instead of leaving it blank.
+This helps in maintaining data integrity and makes it easier to analyze or report on the data without encountering gaps.

-In summary, this DAX expression ensures that every row in the `MAIN_UNIT` column either shows the related unit name or indicates that the unit is unknown, improving the clarity and usability of the data.
+In summary, this DAX expression ensures that every entry in the 'MAIN_UNIT' column either shows the actual unit name or indicates that the unit is unknown, thereby improving clarity and usability of the data.

 **`YearWeek`** (`string`)

-- **Description:** The 'YearWeek' column (string) in the 'vw_missing_timesheet' table represents the specific year and week number for each entry, facilitating the identification and tracking of timesheet submissions by week.
+- **Description:** The 'YearWeek' column (string) in the 'vw_missing_timesheet' table represents the specific year and week number of the timesheet entries, facilitating the identification and analysis of missing timesheet data by week.
 - **DAX Expression:**
 ```dax
 YEAR([ContractEndDate]) & "-" &
 			FORMAT(WEEKNUM([ContractEndDate]), "00")
 ```
-- **DAX Explanation (Generated):** This DAX code snippet is used to create a calculated column called 'YearWeek' in a data model, and it combines two pieces of information: the year and the week number of a specific date, which is represented by the column `[ContractEndDate]`.

-Here's a breakdown of what the code does:
+- **DAX Explanation (Generated):** This DAX code snippet is used to create a calculated column called 'YearWeek' that combines the year and the week number of a date, specifically the date found in the column `[ContractEndDate]`.
+Here’s a breakdown of what it does in simple business terms:

-1. **YEAR([ContractEndDate])**: This part extracts the year from the date in the `[ContractEndDate]` column.
-For example, if the date is December 15, 2023, this function will return `2023`.
+1. **Extracting the Year**: The function `YEAR([ContractEndDate])` takes the date from the `[ContractEndDate]` column and extracts the year from it.
+For example, if the date is December 15, 2023, this part would return `2023`.

-2. **WEEKNUM([ContractEndDate])**: This function calculates the week number of the year for the date in `[ContractEndDate]`.
-For instance, if the date is December 15, 2023, it might return `50`, indicating that this date falls in the 50th week of the year.
+2. **Calculating the Week Number**: The function `WEEKNUM([ContractEndDate])` calculates which week of the year the date falls into.
+Continuing with our example, if December 15, 2023, is in the 50th week of the year, this function would return `50`.

-3. **FORMAT(..., "00")**: This part ensures that the week number is always displayed as a two-digit number.
+3. **Formatting the Week Number**: The `FORMAT(..., "00")` part ensures that the week number is always displayed as two digits.
 So, if the week number is `5`, it will be formatted as `05`.
+This is important for consistency, especially when the week number is less than 10.

-4. **Concatenation**: The `&` operator is used to combine the year and the formatted week number into a single string.
-For example, if the year is `2023` and the week number is `50`, the final result will be `2023-50`.
+4. **Combining Year and Week Number**: The `& "-" &` part combines the year and the formatted week number into a single string, separated by a hyphen.
+So, if the year is `2023` and the week number is `50`, the final result would be `2023-50`.

-### What It Achieves:
+### Summary
-The overall result of this DAX expression is a string that represents the year and the week number of the contract's end date in a clear and structured format (like `2023-50`).
-This can be useful for reporting and analysis, allowing users to easily group or filter data by year and week, making it simpler to track trends or performance over time.
+In summary, this DAX expression creates a new column that shows the year and week number of the contract's end date in the format "YYYY-WW".
+This can be useful for reporting and analysis, allowing users to easily identify and group data by year and week.
+For example, it helps in tracking contracts that end in the same week across different years.

 ##### Measures